 Alright, I think that pretty much covers it!
 I hope you’ll try these out and please let me know what you think!!

 Let’s bake together!
 Make sure to check out the how-to VIDEO in the recipe card!

 - Non-stick skillet

 - In a large bowl, whisk together flour, sugar, baking powder, baking soda, and salt, until well-combined.

 - In a separate, medium-sized bowl, whisk together buttermilk,, eggs, and vanilla extract.

 - Take your melted butter and slowly drizzle it into your wet ingredients while whisking, stirring until well-combined (the butter may separate and curdle if your other ingredients are cold, this is OK, just whisk to combine).

-- Pour wet ingredients into dry ingredients and use a wooden spoon to stir until just combined -- do not overmix your pancake batter or it will be flat.
+- Pour wet ingredients into dry ingredients and use a wooden spoon to stir until just combined — do not overmix your pancake batter or your pancakes will be flat.
 Use a light hand when stirring, and a few flour streaks in the batter are fine.

 - Spray a non-stick skillet with cooking spray or lightly brush with canola oil and place on burner on medium-low heat.

 - Allow skillet to preheat before adding batter (about 5 minutes, it’s good for your pancake batter to sit several minutes as well, which is why you prepared that before preheating your pan), and once skillet is heated (I usually test this by hovering my hand several inches above the pan and making sure I can feel the heat radiating from it) scoop pancake batter into pan (I use about 1/2-2/3 cup of batter per pancake).